josh-minch/pong/readme.md

 ###Device and specification details

-The constraint file cons.ucf is for the Xilinx Spartan 3E-100 CP132 FPGA.
-The input clock used is the default 50 Mhz one.
-Its designed to display a resolution of 800 x 600 @ 72 Hz, but with a faster clock speed and slight modification of the code's parameters it can display higher.
+The constraint file cons.ucf is for the Xilinx Spartan 3E-100 CP132 FPGA, using the default 50 Mhz clock.

 ISE Project Navigator was used to synthesize the verilog code, implement the design, and generate the programming file.
 The programming file was then